Can I delay when I take my company pension?

 Your final salary (defined benefit) scheme may not allow you to defer claiming your pension, so check with your employer or scheme administrator first.

-Some defined benefit schemes may allow you to build up extra entitlement if you work beyond state pension age, but this depends on scheme rules and is not always the case.
-Final salary pensions aren't investment-linked, so how the stock market performs won't affect your pension's value.
+Some defined benefit schemes may do allow you to build up extra entitlement (meaning you'll eventually get a higher income) if you work beyond normal retirement age, but this depends on scheme rules and is not always the case.

 - Your pension will have more time to grow (if left untouched or placed into drawdown), meaning that you should end up with a higher retirement income.